Guide to Work, Study, Travel and Living Abroad

 The Sacrifices

 An au pair must sacrifice some independence and comfort.
-Even if the family treats you as an adult and does not inquire about your whereabouts or enforce curfews, you will not be free to enter the living room, flop on the couch and switch on the television anytime you wish.
+Even if the family treats you as an adult and does not inquire about your whereabouts or enforce curfews, you will not be free to enter the living room, flop on the couch, and switch on the television anytime you wish.
 No inviting friends over for a dinner party or to watch a movie.
 Forget bringing home a guy (or girl).
 You will also have less control over your diet.
-Although the family should offer you free access to their food and invite you to family meals, it is hard to feel comfortable raiding someone else’s fridge or taking over their kitchen for your culinary experiments with metric recipes, percolators, and gas stoves.
+Although the family should offer you free access to their food and invite you to family meals, it is hard to feel comfortable raiding someone else's fridge or taking over their kitchen for your culinary experiments with metric recipes, percolators, and gas stoves.

-How to Find an Au Pair Job
+How to Find Au Pair Jobs

 If you still think you can handle it, au pairing might be your best bet to get overseas.
 The most convenient way to locate a job is through websites that allow families and hopeful au pairs to post and browse profiles for free.
 However, these sites usually require one of the parties to be a paying member, as contact information is locked without a subscription.
+When checking out profiles, keep in mind that flying across the world to live and work with total strangers is inevitably a considerable risk.

-When checking out profiles, keep in mind that flying across the world to live and work with total strangers is inevitably a big risk.
-Families are also gambling a lot when they invite someone they have never met into their home and entrust them with their children.
-For this reason, many people hire agencies that match candidates with families and provide security in the form of background checks and contracts.
-However, with an agency you are not allowed to directly choose your family, and sometimes the agreements they set up are less generous in terms of pay and hours than what families might otherwise offer.
+Families also gamble when they invite someone they have never met into their home and entrust them with their children.
+For this reason, many people hire agencies that match candidates with families and provide security through background checks and contracts.
+However, with an agency, you are not allowed to choose your family directly, and sometimes, the agreements they set up are less generous in terms of pay and hours than what families might otherwise offer.

 Choosing an Appropriate Location

 When choosing a family, location should be a primary factor.
 An au pair position can be an isolating one.
 You will be alone with children rather than working with other adults, limiting your networking opportunities.
 Although a language school is a great place to meet other expats, it is not an efficient way to establish a local group of friends.
 A palace in the Alps might sound like paradise, but consider transportation and entertainment options.
-You might find yourself lonely and bored if you are stuck in the middle of nowhere without a car.
-In England, I had a spacious bedroom with a private bathroom and DVD player, but my tiny town had no bus stops within walking distance of my house.
+You might feel lonely and bored if stuck in the middle of nowhere without a car.
+I had a spacious bedroom in England with a private bathroom and DVD player, but my tiny town had no bus stops within walking distance of my house.
 I had to depend on the family for rides to the train station for weekend excursions to London and Oxford.
 I could not have survived there more than eight weeks.

 There Are Never Any Guarantees

-Or your family might be like my family in Spain, a pair of tweed-wearing, polo-playing Andalusian aristocrats, and just consider you an employee—never inquiring about your hobbies, family, or national traditions.
-They may leave the chores to their housekeeper but often ask you to stay in with the children at night to accommodate their dinner plans.
+Or your family might be like my family in Spain, a pair of tweed-wearing, polo-playing Andalusian aristocrats, and consider you an employee — never inquiring about your hobbies, family, or national traditions.
+They may leave the chores to their housekeeper but often ask you to stay with the children at night to accommodate their dinner plans.
 They could leave you flabbergasted, as my employer did, asking you to quiet the children when they start screaming at 7 a.m. on Saturdays so that they can get some rest.
 While accepting that au pair situations fluctuate, beware of families who use au pairs as cheap, convenient babysitters or as a sort of status symbol instead of exhibiting a sincere interest in a linguistic and cultural exchange.

-Some Experiences—Good and Bad
+Some Au Pair Experiences — Good and Bad

-Some au pair experiences are enriching, memorable and advantageous for all involved.
+Some au pair experiences are enriching, memorable, and advantageous for all involved.
 A recent sociology grad from Germany worked for the brother-in-law of my Spanish family in a suburban Madrid mansion where the chef cooked her a personal lunch.
 She genuinely cared for the two small boys she looked after so much that she did not mind accompanying the family to their country home on the weekends to babysit.
 Such satisfied au pairs sometimes stay with their families for up to two years.

 Many other au pair attempts do not work out.
 An Atlanta college student I met in Madrid took a year off to work for a family she soon discovered owned an international clothing company.
 She felt trapped when yachting with them in the Mediterranean, finding it hard to separate her free time from work hours or feel comfortable in her role with the family.
-After a couple of months, she quit and found a job tutoring English.
-Another au pair friend, a future med student from South Carolina, flew out of Barcelona before her final Spanish exam.
-She could not take another hungry, sleepless week living with a family who subsisted on dinners of boiled hotdogs and rice, and whose baby howled all night.
-Despite her employers’ hospitality and the light workload, she felt miserable living in the cramped, downtown apartment and frustrated with her role as caregiver for two grouchy girls.
+After a few months, she quit and found a job tutoring English.
+Another au pair friend, a future medical student from South Carolina, flew out of Barcelona before her final Spanish exam.
+She could not take another hungry, sleepless week living with a family who subsisted on dinners of boiled hotdogs and rice and whose baby howled all night.
+Despite her employers' hospitality and the light workload, she felt miserable living in the cramped downtown apartment and frustrated with her role as caregiver for two grouchy girls.

-Conversely, families have their own stories of disastrous au pairs–my British host family’s new au pair never showed up at the airport, and the next one only lasted two weeks, citing homesickness.
-My Austrian friend left her host family for another family in a location better suited to her clubbing habit with barely a week’s notice.
+Conversely, families have their own stories of disastrous au pairs — my British host family's new au pair never showed up at the airport, and the next one only lasted two weeks, citing homesickness.
+My Austrian friend left her host family for another family in a location better suited to her clubbing habit with barely a week's notice.

 Keys to a Successful Au Pair Experience